Surfing-Chef/Bourbon-WP/README.md

 ### **Projects** ###
 Ideas or thoughts that might be projects for a rainy days...
+- [ ] Create recipe card with ACF - Plugin currently used is deprecated?
 - [ ] Create a bookmarks widget or page template for chrome bookmarks
 - [ ] Learn Webpack and convert gulp workflow
 - [ ] Learn React